ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Modes of Prompt Engineering and LLM Hypothesis Testing

 {\bf Limited evaluation mode} is characterized by moving from ad-hoc prompting to \emph{prototyping an evaluation}.
-In this stage, users have already inspected model outputs and refined their hypothesis, reached the limits of manual inspection, and now want a more efficient, ``at-a-glance'' test of LLM behavior.
-After setting up an analysis pipeline, users will see plots or evaluation scores, then typically revise or ``scale up'' input data, prompts, or their pipeline in a cycle: {\bf \emph{prompt / evaluate / visualize / revise}}.
-A hallmark of this mode is users iterating on the evaluation itself; since LLM outputs are ``squishy'' \cite{appleton2023squish}, it can be unclear how to even conduct an evaluation.
-Evaluations may thus start ``coarse,'' for example, rather than checking factuality, check if the output is formatted correctly at all.
-Crucially, this mode does \emph{not} imply multiple prompts: a few in-lab participants set up an evaluation pipeline that \emph{only sent off a single prompt}.
+Users have reached the limits of manual inspection and now want a more efficient, ``at-a-glance'' test of LLM behavior, achieved by encoding criteria into automated evaluator(s) to score responses.
+Users {\bf \emph{prompt / evaluate / visualize / revise}}: prompt model(s), score responses downstream in their chain, visualize results, and revise their prompts, input data, models, and/or hypotheses accordingly.
+Hallmarks of this mode are users setting up an analysis pipeline, iterating on their evaluation itself, and ``scaling up'' input data.
+The evaluation is ``limited'' as evaluations at this stage are often ``coarse''---for example, rather than checking factuality, check if the output is formatted correctly.\footnote{Crucially, this mode does \emph{not} imply multiple prompts: a few in-lab participants set up an evaluation pipeline that \emph{only sent off a single prompt}.
 Though these participants did add a TextFields or Tabular Data node, it only had a single value/field.
-Indications were that, with more time, they would have ``scaled up'' how many inputs or parameters they were sending.\footnote{However, some users might have also had conceptual trouble imagining how to scale up their testing; we discuss this more later.}
+Indications were that, with more time, they would have ``scaled up'' how many inputs or parameters they were sending to test more specific hypotheses.
+However, some users might have also had conceptual trouble imagining how to scale up their testing; we discuss this more later.}